Ruthvik9/soccer_tracking/README.md

 # Football Player Re-Identification & Tracking Pipeline

-This repository provides the implementation to try and track soccer players in video clips clips using a **SportsMOT fine-tuned CLIP-ReID model** and **BoT-SORT**.
+This repository provides the implementation to try and track soccer players in video clips using a **SportsMOT fine-tuned CLIP-ReID model** and **BoT-SORT**.
 ---
 Brief outline - 1) Finetune CLIP-ReID on the SportsMOT dataset (after converting it to a ReID format) and incorporate that and your YOLOv11 into BoT-SORT